 Two experiments were conducted to evaluate the effects of sand angularity and uniformity on the Atterberg limits of soil mixtures containing a range of sand contents.

 The minimum and maximum void ratios of the sand components used in each experiment were characterized using modified versions of ASTM (2011, 2016).
 In the minimum void ratio test , a single lift of sand was dynamically compacted using a specified drop weight.
-In the maximum void ratio test, the sand was carefully poured into a container of known volume and leveled with a straight edge.
+In the maximum void ratio test, the sand was carefully loosely? poured into a container of known volume and leveled with a straight edge.

-After mixing the sand with the relevant clay component, LL and PL tests were performed on a series of mixtures tested to evaluate the effect of sand angularity or uniformity.
+After mixing the sand with the relevant clay component, LL and PL tests were performed on a series of mixtures to evaluate the effect of sand angularity or uniformity.

 The liquid and plastic limit tests were performed according to a modified version of ASTM D4318 (ASTM International, 2018).
 The modification eliminated the wet-sieving procedure so particles between 2000 and 425 μm remained in the sample (Mascitti and McNitt, this issue).
 At least four data points were collected during the LL test in order to plot the flow curve.
 In the PL test, 3 threads were rolled to the crumbling condition before being weighed to ± 0.001 g and oven-dried.
 In both experiments the average of the 3 results was used to represent the PL of each sample.